 What material discussed at the executive session is privileged?
 A governing body may require that the legitimate subjects of an executive session not be disclosed outside the executive session.
 ORS 192.660(4).
 A public body’s belief that a reporter has violated executive session confidentiality is not justification for future exclusion of the reporter from executive sessions.
 If a member of the governing body discusses outside the executive session subjects covered in the executive session, the executive session confidentiality requirement does not apply.
-If the reporter develops the same information discussed at the executive session through independent means, this information may be reported even though it is also the subject of an executive session.
+If the reporter learns the same information discussed at the executive session through independent means, Oregon law would not prevent the reporter from reporting it, even though it is also the subject of an executive session.
 If the executive session deals with matters which are not described by the executive session statute, such discussions are fair game and may be disclosed publicly even though the governing body may believe that it is conducting a confidential executive session discussion.

 Action in executive session.
 ORS 192.660(6) makes clear that no final action or final decision may be taken during an executive session.
 All such actions must be made in a public session.